Stimulant Detox, Withdrawal Symptoms, and Addiction Treatment

 In most cases, stimulant withdrawal does not produce life-threatening effects, but it can be difficult to cope with emotionally and physically.
-Symptoms may begin immediately following cessation of use, and some of the longer-lasting symptoms may persist up to 5 months afterward, which is why professional help can be an invaluable source of support during recovery 2.
+Symptoms may begin immediately following cessation of use, and some of the longer-lasting symptoms of withdrawal from stimulants may persist for up to 5 months afterward, which is why professional help can be an invaluable source of support during recovery.2

 - Immediately after a person stops using they may feel anxious, sad, agitated, and experience intense cravings for the drug.

-- Around 12 hours after this initial “crash” phase, a person may notice an increase in symptom severity that can last from 96 hours to multiple weeks, accompanied by drug cravings.
+- Around 12 hours after this initial “crash” phase, a person may notice an increase in symptom severity that can last between 96 hours to multiple weeks, accompanied by drug cravings.

-One of the biggest risks during stimulant withdrawal is intense depression that can be associated with suicidal ideation 2.
-Having a doctor or therapist on-site, or otherwise easily accessible, can make a huge difference for a person struggling with harmful thoughts – one of the many ways that professional treatment programs can help recovering users through the difficult stimulant withdrawal period.
+One of the biggest risks during stimulant withdrawal is intense depression that can be associated with suicidal ideation.2 Having a doctor or therapist on-site, or otherwise easily accessible, can make a huge difference for a person struggling with harmful thoughts.
+This is one of the many ways that professional treatment programs can help recovering users through the difficult stimulant withdrawal period.

 What Happens During Stimulant Detox?